fpv-wtf/msp-osd/README.md

 ### INAV

-Select "HDZero VTx" as the Peripheral.
+Select "HDZero VTx" or "MSP Display Port" (on newer INAV versions) as the Peripheral.
 Next, select "HD" in the OSD tab if you'd like to use the HD Canvas.

 If the iNav OSD appears garbled at first, try entering the iNav menus using the RC sticks, and then exiting the menus.
 This will force INAV to switch into HD mode a second time.